charlehsin/react-testing-library/tutorials/step5-query-multiple/README.md

-# Tutorial to use beforeEach, screen.getByRole, screen.getByLabelText, and screen.getByPlaceholderText
+# Tutorial to query multiple components

 Most of this is to follow David Armendáriz's [Udemy course](https://www.udemy.com/course/testing-react-apps-with-react-testing-library-rtl/).